 BTWFD is not taxable.

 How to apply

-Contact your Intreo centre or local social welfare office to get more information on the scheme.
+Contact your Intreo Centre or local Social Welfare Branch Office to get more information on the scheme.
 They will explain how the application process works and give you the application form.
 You can also get the form online (pdf).

 You can appeal a decision on your claim to the Social Welfare Appeals Office.